NxPKG/khulnasoft-docs/content/privacy-gateway/get-started.md

 ## Step 2 - Configure your client

 As a customer of the Privacy Gateway, you need to set up client-side support for the gateway.
-Clients are responsible for encrypting requests, sending them to the Cloudflare Privacy Gateway, and then decrypting the corresponding responses.
+Clients are responsible for encrypting requests, sending them to the Khulnasoft Privacy Gateway, and then decrypting the corresponding responses.

 Additionally, app developers need to [configure the client](#resources-1) to fetch or otherwise discover the gateway’s public key configuration.
 How this is done depends on how the gateway makes its public key configuration available.
-If you need help with this configuration, [contact us](https://www.cloudflare.com/lp/privacy-edge/).
+If you need help with this configuration, [contact us](https://www.Khulnasoft.com/lp/privacy-edge/).

 ### Resources